-In order to explore, live, and work in a city, you need to be able to get around easily without brekaing your budget.
-A city is only as good as its multi-modal transportation and dowtown Richmond has it all!
+In order to explore, live and work in a city, you need to be able to get around easily without breaking your budget!
+A city is only as good as its multi-modal transportation and downtown Richmond has it all.
 Explore our Parking & Transportation guide below and get ready to choose your own adventure.
-Explore our unique cobblestoned streets.
-Go for a bike ride using the RVA bike share program.
-Check out GRTC's Pulse and hitch a ride to another part of the city.
-No matter how you get here, we hope you love your time in Richmond from above, on foot and all around.

-The GRTC Pulse stops at 14 activity centers along its route with 8 stops throughout downtown!
-Buses arrive every 15 minutes (or better!) and run seven days a week, 6:00am – 11:30pm.
+The GRTC Pulse stops at 14 activity centers along its route with 8 stops throughout downtown.
+Buses arrive every 15 minutes and run seven days a week, 6:00am – 11:30pm.
 The GRTC Pulse is the best option to navigate short trips throughout the city’s core and is made easy with ticket vending machines at every station.
 Did we mention there’s free Wifi on the bus?

-Downtown's regular bus service routes, like the 1, 2, 3 and 5, are as convenient and accessible as the GRTC Pulse.
-With 15 minute service running from surrounding neighborhoods, our GRTC bus system makes coming and going in downtown one of the easiest options to navigate RVA!
+Downtown's regular public bus service routes, like the 1, 2, 3 and 5, are as convenient and accessible.
+With 15-minute service running from surrounding neighborhoods, our GRTC bus system makes navigating to and from downtown Richmond stress-free and easy.

-Whether you commute to work, are a student, or you're just looking to explore all that downtown Richmond has to offer, GRTC has your public transportation needs covered.
+GRTC has your public transportation needs covered!
 With 40 bus routes, the GRTC mobile app provides real-time bus arrival info and a Trip Planner tool and is available on their website.
-Our GRTC Transit System works hard to make sure your ride is a seamless experience and that you get where you need to be.
+Now thru 2025, all passengers can ride the GRTC for FREE thanks to a grant from the Virginia Department of Rail and Public Transportation.

-There are over 10 bikeways throughout downtown, learn all about where they are with the RVA Bikeways Map found here.
+There are over 10 bikeways throughout downtown, learn all about where they are with the RVA Bikeways Map.

 Out of the 16 total RVA Bike Share stations, 7 stations can be found downtown:

-Brand-new to Richmond are the Bolt e-scooters!
+Bolt e-scooters are now available all across the city!
 These dockless, electric scooters can be accessed and found when you download the Bolt App.
 The scooters are free to unlock, but require a $5 deposit to start riding.
 The scooters will cost you 25 cents per minute on your ride and are accessible from 5AM to 9PM.